Who can benefit from this blog?

 - How can we live a good, exemplary, excellent, noble, virtuous, or happy life?

-- How should we relate (or not) to our competing desires, as well as the various desires of others?
+- How should we relate (or not) to our competing desires and duties, as well as the complex desires and duties of others?

-- How should we respond to fortune, chaos, diseases, suffering, and absurdity?
+- How should we respond to fortune, chaos, disease, suffering, and absurdity?

 Historically, the self help genre of Mirrors for princes helped people come up with answers to these questions by sharing stories, ideas, and wisdom from the past.
 Mirrors for princes taught people how to imagine, reflect, and act, not what to think.